Sheffield F.C.: History

 Their reluctance to play against local clubs led to the formation of Thursday Wanderers in 1876, a team of players registered to Sheffield who wished to play in the Sheffield Challenge Cup.
 The Wanderers operated from 1876 to 1879, winning the cup in their final year.

 Sheffield's decline from the top echelon of football began with the introduction of professionalism in July 1885, with the amateurs of Sheffield failing to compete with professional teams, losing heavily that year to Aston Villa, Nottingham Forest and Notts County.
 After the legalisation of professionalism, the staunchly amateur Sheffield suggested to the FA the creation of a cup exclusively for amateur clubs.
 The FA Amateur Cup was inaugurated in 1893 and Sheffield themselves won the competition in 1904.

 They joined their first league competition in 1889 when entering the Midland League, but left after just one season when they finished bottom of the table.
 They were also founder members of the original Yorkshire League in 1898, but again they spent just a single season in the competition.

 After the turn of the century, Sheffield competed mainly in local leagues.
 By 1925–26 they were competing in the Sheffield Association League.

-Pelé (left) in Sheffield in November 2007, marking the 150th anniversary of the world's oldest football club, Sheffield F.C.
+Pelé (left) in Sheffield in November 2007, marking the 150th anniversary of the world's oldest football club, Sheffield FC.

 Fifty years after leaving the competition, the club rejoined the Yorkshire League, in 1949.
 Three years later they won promotion to Division One, but were relegated back to Division Two in 1954.
 They returned to the top flight at the first time of asking before entering their centenary year in 1957.
-Celebrations included games against the England B team at Hillsborough and fellow amateur side Queen's Park F.C. at Bramall Lane.
+Celebrations included games against the England B team at Hillsborough and fellow amateur side Queen's Park FC at Bramall Lane.

 In 1961, Sheffield was relegated to Division Two again, only returning to the top flight again in 1967, and then only for one more season before another relegation.
 Three years later, in 1970, they were relegated again, to the newly formed Division Three.
 Club would spend six seasons in the Yorkshire League's basement division, finishing as low as 10th in 1974.
 They finally started to turn their fortunes around in 1976 by returning to Division Two, and a year later they were crowned as Division Two champions to return to Division One.
 In the same season, Sheffield reached the final of the newly formed FA Vase.
 At Wembley stadium, they drew 1–1 with Billericay Town, before being beaten 1–2 in the replay at the City Ground in Nottingham.

 When the Yorkshire League merged with the Midland League to form the Northern Counties East League (NCEL) in 1981, Sheffield were placed in Division One South of the new competition.
 They stayed in this division for three seasons before the league was restructured, with the club being reassigned to the newly formed Division One.
 In 1989 they won the division One title, but they were relegated back again a year later because of their lack of floodlights.